 problem

-Our circular systems assist government and community to reach waste reduction and recycling targets, lower greenhouse gas emissions and reduce environmental pollution – all monitored through real-time data collection, analysis and reporting.
+Our circular systems assist government and community to reach waste reduction and recycling targets, lower greenhouse gas emissions and reduce environmental pollution – all monitored through real-time data collection, analysis and reporting

 Our adaptive approach improves community resilience and connection, through the localisation of resources and employment opportunities.

-RYW PROJECTS
+OUR PROJECTS

 REMOTE COMMUNITIES FACE A UNIQUE SET OF CHALLENGES

-As result of their geographic isolation, outback and island residents have limited access to resource management services, infrastructure, and economic opportunity.
+As result of their geographic isolation, outback and island residents have limited access to resource management services, infrastructure and economic opportunity.

 The Norfolk Island Project has demonstrated that circular systems can not only address these challenges but provide many additional benefits, to both community and government.